ni554n/redium/README.md

 > I'm in the process of uploading this to the Chrome Web Store.
 So wait a few days if don't want to install it manually.

-1. [Download this repo](https://github.com/ni554n/redium/archive/master.zip) and extract it somewhere permanent.
+1. [Download this repo](https://github.com/ni554n/redium/archive/master.zip) and extract it somewhere permanent
-2. Go to [Chrome Extensions](chrome://extensions/) page and enable `Developer Mode` from the top right corner.
+2. Go to [Chrome Extensions](chrome://extensions/) page and enable `Developer Mode` from the top right corner
-3. Click `Load Unpacked` button and select the previously extracted folder.
+3. Click `Load Unpacked` button and select the extracted **_redium-main_** folder

 ## Information